fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 ---
-## Optimize Query with Document DB
+## Query with Document DB
 Optimizing query performance by syncing relational data to a document database, such as MongoDB, significantly improves speed and scalability for high-demand applications.

 ### Limitations of ASP.NET Core Output Caching
 ASP.NET Core's output caching reduces database access when repeated queries are performed.
 However, its effectiveness is limited when dealing with numerous distinct queries: